smiletoeveryone/headless_raspberry_pi4/README.md

 15.run vnc viewer on you ms windows and connect your raspberry_pi by network IP what you got earlier.

 16.it is all done for installing the os.

-Please refer to the file “raspbian os installation tutorial without a monitor.pdf” for more details.